Xieons-Gaming-Corner/PLZA-Research_item_codes/README.md

 # Legends ZA Item Codes
 These files represent individual Legends ZA item codes for use with cheat tools on Switch CFW.
 I have been told these are compatible with emulation tools as well, however I cannot confirm.

-I have manually tested all of these codes to confirm they do not cause save corruption.
+These codes can be used even if you have not found the item in question.
+We now have a better understanding of the internal inventory data, and as such these codes have been built to avoid inventory corruption in saves.
+Furthermore, I have tested each of these codes myself on switch hardware and can confirm they do not cause save corruption.

 ## How to Use
 The provided files should not be used as is unless you only need a very specific set of items and only those items.